kano-analyst/HEMRS/README.md

 ## Overview

 This repository contains the source code, datasets, and supplementary materials for the **Health-wise Explainable Movie Recommender System (HEMRS)**, a research project developed as part of a thesis to enhance movie recommendations by integrating collaborative filtering, content-based filtering, sentiment analysis, and explainable AI.
-HEMRS prioritizes health-aligned recommendations (e.g., uplifting or calming movies to improve mood/stress) and provides interpretable explanations using LIME, addressing challenges like the cold start problem, data sparsity, and user trust (Schedl et al., 2018; Ribeiro et al., 2016).
-The system was evaluated using the MovieLens 1M and IMDB datasets, achieving an RMSE of 0.72 and 85% user satisfaction for explainability, as detailed in the thesis (Chapter 4).
+HEMRS prioritizes health-aligned recommendations (e.g., uplifting or calming movies to improve mood/stress) and provides interpretable explanations using LIME, addressing challenges like the cold start problem, data sparsity, and user trust.
+The system was evaluated using the MovieLens 1M and IMDB datasets, achieving an accuracy of 94% and 85% user satisfaction for explainability, as detailed in the thesis (Chapter 4).
 This repository is intended for researchers and developers interested in reproducing the results or extending the work.

 ## Prerequisites